The 10 Best Fantasy Books Ever Written!

 Buy The Licanius Trilogy here

-best fantasy series the witcher
+best fantasy books ever the witcher

-10. The Witcher Series
+The Witcher Series

 People like to invent monsters and monstrosities.
 Then they seem less monstrous themselves.
 When they get blind-drunk, cheat, steal beat their wives, starve an old woman, when they kill a trapped fox with an axe or riddle the last existing unicorn with arrows, they like to think that the Bane entering cottages at daybreak is more monstrous then they are.
 They feel better then.
 They find it easier to live.